HP LaserJet M402n Driver, Supply Memory Error, Network Printing Failures, and Tray Configuration Issues

 What was tried: Cold resets and verification of printer-side settings showed no obvious changes.

-Where this sometimes ended: Manual duplexing had become enabled in the print server preferences.
+Where this sometimes ended: Manual duplexing was enabled in print server preferences.
 Turning it off restored normal single-sided printing.

-Problem: Setup installer cannot find the printer on the network
+Problem: HP LaserJet M402n Setup installer cannot find the printer on the network

 What users observed: The printer responded to pings and its web interface was accessible, but the setup utility could not detect it.